chrokh/toow-old/_sources/chapters/instance-methods.md

 Notice how we moved the input vowel to the constructor.
 We're not going to bother with that now but as we saw in the chapter on [constructors](constructors), that would be a prime place for validation.

-However, since we've also now learned that other types like for example `string` too expose instance methods we can finally simply the implementation of one of our `Encode` methods.
+However, since we've also now learned that other types like for example `string` too expose instance methods we can finally simplify the implementation of one of our `Encode` methods.
 Have a look at the updated code below.

 ```{code-cell} csharp